swimlane/swimlane-python/docs/examples/fields.rst

 Supports automatic :class:`str` type coercion for non-string types

-Not all the types are supported, here is a list of examples of valid values:
+Not all types are supported.
+Here are some examples of valid values:

 - Number: "24352435234", 2343
 - Text: "24352435234", "Henry"